Philix27/Philix-Portfolio/_projects/apcmims.md

 #### ALL PROGRESSIVES CONGRESS MEMBERSHIP INVENTORY MEMBERS

-This is a data collection application, used to collect, track and manage data of agents under the All Progressives Congress (APC) which is one of the two major contemporary political parties in Nigeria, along with the Peoples Democratic Party (PDP).
+This is a data collection application, used to collect, track and manage data of members under the All Progressives Congress (APC) which is one of the two major contemporary political parties in Nigeria, along with the Peoples Democratic Party (PDP).

-### Challenges
+### Goals

+- Register new member
+- Handle payment of monthly dues
+-